-The provisions of Part VII described above ensuring the enforceability of the Default Provisions are complemented by a corresponding set of statutory provisions imposing strict limits on the powers of an officeholder and English court to interfere with or otherwise challenge the performance of LCH's obligations under the Default Provisions.
+The provisions of Part VII described above ensuring the enforceability of the Default Provisions are complemented by a corresponding set of statutory provisions imposing strict limits on the powers of an officeholder and Scottish court to interfere with or otherwise challenge the performance of LCH's obligations under the Default Provisions.
 These various limitations are set out in more detail below.

-Section 159(2) of Part VII provides legal certainty in respect of the protections provided by Section 159(1) by expressly precluding the exercise of any power by a liquidator or administrator or court which could be utilised to prevent or interfere with the settlement of a clearing member house contract or a clearing member client contract in accordance with LCH's default rules or "any action taken to give effect to" such settlement.
+Section 159(2) (Scotland) of Part VII provides legal certainty in respect of the protections provided by Section 159(1) by expressly precluding the exercise of any power by a liquidator or administrator or court which could be utilised to prevent or interfere with the settlement of a clearing member house contract or a clearing member client contract in accordance with LCH's default rules or "any action taken to give effect to" such settlement.

-Section 164 of Part VII also imposes additional limits on the powers of officeholders and English courts.
-For example, the provisions of the Insolvency Act granting powers to disclaim onerous contracts and the court's powers to order rescission of contracts do not apply in respect of market contracts or any contract(s) effected by LCH for purposes of realising margin property.
+Section 164 of Part VII also imposes additional limits on the powers of officeholders and Scottish courts.
+For example, the provision of the Insolvency Act granting the court's powers to order rescission of contracts does not apply in respect of market contracts or any contract(s) effected by LCH for purposes of realising margin property.86

-In addition, Section 165 of Part VII provides that no orders under the Insolvency Act may be made in respect of market contracts to which LCH is a party (or which are entered into pursuant to its default rules) or clearing member house contracts or clearing member client contracts - or any disposition of property in respect thereof - on the basis that such contracts constitute transactions at an undervalue, preferences or fraudulent transactions.
-Similar protections apply in respect of margin provided in connection with market contracts and to the provision, realisation and disposition of property in respect of default fund contributions.
+In addition, Section 165 of Part VII provides that no decree under the Insolvency Act may be made in respect of market contracts to which LCH is a party (or which are entered into pursuant to its default rules) or clearing member house contracts or clearing member client contracts - or any disposition of property in respect thereof - on the basis that such contracts constitute a gratuitous alienation or an unfair preference or other Scots law equivalent.87 Similar protections apply in respect of margin provided in connection with market contracts and to the provision, realisation and disposition of property in respect of default fund contributions.88